- Home

 What Is Gestational Diabetes?

 Gestational diabetes is a kind of diabetes that comes on during pregnancy.
 When a woman has it, her blood sugar levels are high.
 That makes the unborn baby's blood sugar levels higher too.
-Most pregnant women have a glucose screening for gestational diabetes at 24 to 28 weeks.
+Most pregnant women have a glucose screening for gestational diabetes at 24–28 weeks.

-A big worry about gestational diabetes is what it can do to a baby.
+A big worry about gestational diabetes is how it affects the baby.
 Babies born to mothers who have gestational diabetes are more likely to:

-- have low blood levels of calcium or glucose just after they're born
+- have low blood sugar just after they're born

 These and other kinds of problems from gestational diabetes can make babies need to stay in the hospital longer for extra treatment.